Code-Institute-Submissions/MarcSparks7-Milestone-project-UXD/README.md

 - Friends and family members were asked to review the site to point out any bugs and/or user experience issues.

 ### UX on mobile
 - Simple changes were needed to be made for mobile users so that the information was more appealing on a mobile device. e.g removing the profile pictures from the quotes on the landing page.
-Whle testing I found that I had to edit the image I used for the quote section as the white writing got lost in the image.
+While testing I found that I had to edit the image I used for the quote section as the white writing got lost in the image.

 ### Landing page